 This theory is bolstered by the fact that the fish aren’t native to the region’s rivers and streams, so clearly come from somewhere else, like maybe the Atlantic Ocean.

-Theory #2: It’s waterspouts, scooping up fish from the Atlantic and carrying them 125 miles to Yoro
+Theory #2: The rain of fish is actually caused by waterspouts, which scoop up fish from the Atlantic and carry them 125 miles to Yoro.

 When tornadoes and other powerful storms move over water, they can form waterspouts or powerful updrafts that suck up small fish and other aquatic life and dump them onshore elsewhere.